HIV cannot be passed on through kissing, touching, spitting, coughing or sneezing.

 We've therefore produced a practical resource for teachers providing suggestions on how to integrate HIV into the national curriculum for different subjects within key stages three and four.
 It includes lesson plans, ideas for assemblies and HIV fact sheets.

-For World AIDS Day 2015 (1 December) we have produced new assembly plan on HIV in the UK today.
+For World AIDS Day 2015 (1 December) we published a new assembly plan on HIV in the UK today.

 WAD 2015 Assembly - PowerPoint slides